vita-student-projects/multimodal_joint_vehicle_trajectory_prediction_gr52/README.md

 - The data is adapted from the universal format to the specific needed in the model in [HiVT_adapter](./data/HiVT_adapter.py).
 - The preprocess is also different to adress the difference in file format.

 The preprocess takes long to run, but it can be run only once.
-It takes approximately 10h for 10% of argoverse dataset on a Mac M2 chip with 1 GPU of 8 cores.
+It takes approximately 10h for 10% of argoverse dataset on a Mac M2 chip with 1 GPU of 8cores.

 ### The unified argoverse data format

-As shown in the figure, we use an updated version of argoverse data structure for representing the data.
+As shown in the figure, we use an updated version of argoverse data structure for represnting the data.
 The current format is as follows:

 The final returned data for each sample of a batch is a dictionary with the following keys:
 * ```idx```: index passed to dataloader